tommcgurl/brewbook-ionic/README.md

         + We will do this using UIRouter's $stateParams module
     - We will then call a function on the brewService that will return the brews for that brewery.

+####Brew Detail
+When we selecta brew from one of our lists it should show us the details

+1. Add a service that will return a single brew given the brewery and it's name.
+    - Added a service to BrewService.js that uses a simpel array filter to pull out the proper brew from the breweries array.